-Santa Rosa Fuel Break Maintenace: This fuel beak runs from Paradise Hill to McDermitt along the western toe-slope of the Santa Rosa Mountains.
+Santa Rosa Fuel Break Maintenance: This fuel beak runs from Paradise Hill to McDermitt along the western toe-slope of the Santa Rosa Mountains.
 This maintenance included 1,000 acres of mowing and 1,000 acres of herbicide treatment.
+An additional 500 acres has been chemically treated in fall of 2017.

-A large undertaking for the falloff 2017 will be the repair and seeding of dozer lines installed during the fire season.
+A large undertaking during this fall/winter of 2017/2018 has been the repair and seeding of dozer lines installed during the fire season.
 This will reduce potential erosion and provide for more rapid recovery.
-Currently there is over 560 miles of known dozer line that needs to be repaired from the fire season.
+Approximately 400 miles of the over 560 miles of known dozer line that needs to be repaired from the fire season has been completed

-Also underway is the initial steps for planning in the Black Range/Pine Forest Range for fuels and restoration activities.
+Also underway is the initial steps for planning in the Black Range/Pine Forest Range for fuels and restoration activates.
 There is currently a contract that has been awarded for NEPA to be completed.
+Expected completion of the document is 2019.

 The Programmatic Vegetation Management Plan for the Winnemucca District was released for public comment in July 2015, from which multiple comments were received.
 Comments were addressed and a Biological Assessment for formal consultation with the USFWS is completed.
 In late December 2016, a Biological Opinion was received which concludes formal consultation.
-The decision will be issued in fall of 2017 following coordination on Greater sage-grouse plan compliance.
+The decision was issued in October of 2017, and one appeal was received.
 This comprehensive plan analyzes the breadth of tools available to manipulate and manage vegetation district wide for Emergency Stabilization and Rehabilitation, weed treatment, forest management, habitat restoration, and hazardous fuels projects.